rafosorio/iks-workshop/_docs/box/box-sample.md

 The name of the widget is `boxDemo` as seen from the line that starts with `XCC.X.boxDemo = function() `.
 We need to add that exact name to the appropriate variable.
 We can add it to the `XCC.X.customWidgetsDEV` array.
 <br/>

-- Click **File** > **Save** to save the update you just made.

-Add the widget to an ICEC page and give it a spin.
+Save your `custom.js`, add the widget to an ICEC page and give it a spin.
 This widget allows you to login with your Enterprise Box account and is not dependent on the Developer Token

 <br/>